91论坛

 Avoid these costly mistakes when naming a beneficiary.

 Are the beneficiary designations up to date on your retirement accounts, IRAs, annuities and life insurance policies?
 What if that person has died or others have been born since?
 What if your relationship has changed and you no longer want that person to get your money upon your death?
-(Think marriage, divorce, the death of parents, the birth of children or the falling out of an old friendship).
+(Think marriage, divorce, the death of parents, the birth of children or the falling out of an old friendship.)

-It鈥檚 not enough that you have a will, because a beneficiary designation will override it.
+It鈥檚 not enough that you have a will because a beneficiary designation will override it.
 So, how can you help ensure your estate assets wind up in the right hands?

-To understand common estate planning mistakes, let鈥檚 first examine the difference between a last will and testament and beneficiary designation.
+To understand common estate planning mistakes, let鈥檚 first examine the difference between a last will and testament and a beneficiary designation.

 Beneficiary designation vs. will: Why is it so important to know the difference?